Indian Leap at Yantic Falls

 Parking: Small lot across from 203 Yantic St Norwich, CT

 Crossing the Yantic River is a pedestrian bridge that provides another view over the falls.
 Continuing across the river reaches Monroe St, but also the rocks above the falls from which the Narragansetts supposedly lept.
-There are no trails and not much for hiking here, but there is a small area on either side of the falls for exploration.
+There are no trails and no hiking here, but there is a small area on either side of the falls that provides enough exploration to satisfy.

 The falls go by many names including Norwich Falls, Indian Leap Falls, Uncas Leap Falls, and Upper Falls.